 The JARVIS-FF (force fields) database is a collection of LAMMPS calculation-based data covering crystal structure, formation energy, phonon density of states, band structure, surface energy and defect formation energy.
 It is designed to help selecting the optimal FF for the user’s application.
 Currently the database contains ~110 FFs and ~1500 materials.
 For each material, the initial crystal structures are obtained from the JARVIS-DFT database, then automatically converted into LAMMPS format inputs and optimized, before performing the LAMMPS calculations to produce the afore mentioned properties.
 When possible, these properties are compared to corresponding DFT data, to help evaluate the quality of the force-fields for a specific application

 PINN potentials represent a novel method for describing bonding forces between atoms.
 The method combines the transferability of physically derived analytic models with the flexibility and accuracy of neural networks.
-Currently efforts are underway at NIST to develop PINN potentials for several chemical systems including Si, Cu, Pt, Al, and Ge.
+Currently efforts are underway at NIST to develop PINN potentials for several chemical systems including Si, Cu, Pt, Al, Ge, and Ta.

 PYFIT-FF is a python package for training artificial neural network interatomic potentials (including PINN potentials).
 This is done using the PyTorch optimization library which is highly optimized for accelerated computation via CPU or GPU hyper-threading.
 The main benefits of PYFIT is that it is simple, highly portable, computationally efficient, flexible, well documented, and open source.